ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 ASE
 ~~~

+Converts a trajectory to MDT format using ASE.

 Attempts to convert a trajectory file to MDANSE .mdt format (HDF5).
 The conversion is done using the ase.io module.
+It works both for the ASE's own .traj format, and for other formats
+supported by ASE.
 Please help the ASE format detection mechanism by using
 standard input file names.